zorn/VersionedFilesDemo/README.md

 The following project is a demo of a SwiftUI document-based app that stores it's document content in a JSON file.

+Note: SwiftUI is still a bit of a moving target.
+This demo works as of Xcode 12 beta 6.

 The problem we are modeling is how to migrate an ever changing document file schema over time.

 The solution we've come up with is the introduction of `PeopleDocumentFileRepresentation` which will own the serialization aspects of `PeopleDocument` to and from disk.